-Now, these members of our “team” won’t just be focused on reviews.
-They’re also under going efforts to help make the blog more useful and up-to-date in general, with tags and sort functions that will greatly benefit our readers.
-Additionally, they also are helping to manage the administrative burden associated with an inbox that received hundreds of e-mails a week.
+Now, over time these members of our “team” have grown and don’t just focus on reviews.
+They’re also make the blog more useful and up-to-date in general, with tags and sort functions that will greatly benefit our readers.
+Additionally, they also are helping to manage the administrative burden associated with an inbox that receives hundreds of e-mails a week.
 They help coordinate our guest posters, manage the blog “schedule” and ensure that we maintain consistency of the blog you’ve become accustomed to.

 Each of them has been following the blog for quite a while, knows our story, approach to paleo and has similar thoughts and beliefs – although each obviously bring their own thoughts as well.
 So, be on the look out for these awesome ladies and the content they’re contributing.
 Since we personally know each and every one, we have faith that they will deliver the honesty and openness paired with kind helpfulness you’re (hopefully) used to finding on our blog!

 We met Katy and her husband Ian at a book signing in Virginia Beach, where Stacy grew up, after following Katy on Instagram for months.
 It started with a hug, people.
 That’s how you know a friendship is only going to get better!
 Having recently moved to the area, we had great conversation about where to find good food sources and all the best places to visit.
 The conversation carried over into a picnic in the park, followed by meeting up again at Save Your Bacon.
 Katy’s lovely blog mirrors her charming personality and we feel very lucky to have a trained chef dedicated to being our full-time assistant.
 If you see almost anything on the blog, Katy’s helped make it better in some way.
 So do yourself a favor and go check out her blog and follow along as we hope this newly married couple will share their journey and growth for years to come! ♥